 Funding was realised by the regional development programme „Landesprogramm Arbeit“.
 The project is financed by the European Union and the state of Schleswig-Holstein amounting to approx. 193,000 EUR and the European Social Fund (ESF) amounting to approx. 249,000 Euro.

-As of September 2020, MAGIA is continued through the follow-up project MAGIA2Market.
+Until February 2023, MAGIA was continued through the follow-up project MAGIA2Market.
 For that, Japan has been added as a third target region.